Eastern Orthodoxy in the Philippines

 Eastern Orthodoxy in the Philippines, also known collectively as the Philippine Orthodox Church, refers to the Eastern Orthodox presence in the Philippines as a whole.

 Overview

-In 1989, Adamopoulos saw the need to establish the first Greek Orthodox church in the Philippines and thus established the Hellenic Orthodox Foundation, Inc., but he died in 1993 before the church was completed.
-The Annunciation Orthodox Cathedral in Sucat, Parañaque, Metro Manila, was finished in 1996 and was consecrated by Ecumenical Patriarch Bartholomew I of Constantinople in 2000.
+In 1989, Alexander Athos Adamson (né Adamopoulos; a co-founder of Adamson University) saw the need to establish the first Greek Orthodox church in the Philippines.
+He established the Hellenic Orthodox Foundation, Inc., but died in 1993 before the church was completed.
+The Annunciation Orthodox Cathedral in Sucat, Parañaque, Metro Manila, was completed in 1996, and consecrated by Ecumenical Patriarch Bartholomew I of Constantinople in 2000.

-Since then, other autocephalous Eastern Orthodox churches have established their presence in the Philippines, particularly in Mindanao.
-Alongside the local Greek community, a small community of Serbians and Russians living in the Philippines conduct services here.
+Since then, other autocephalous Eastern Orthodox churches have established their presences in the Philippines, particularly in Mindanao.
+Alongside the local Greek community, a small community of Serbians and Russians living in the Philippines conduct their own liturgies.

-There is an estimated number of 2,500 Eastern Orthodox Christians living in the country.
-That population belongs to the Moscow Patriarchate, to the Patriarchate of Antioch, and to the Ecumenical Patriarchate.
+There are an estimated 2,500 Eastern Orthodox Christians living in the country, belonging chiefly to the Moscow Patriarchate, the Patriarchate of Antioch, and the Ecumenical Patriarchate.

 Churches

-There are three autocephalous Eastern Orthodox churches with a presence in the country, the jurisdictions of which overlap with each other.
-These are:
+There are three autocephalous Eastern Orthodox churches in the Philippines with overlapping jurisdictions: